omid-m-1/GCN/README.md

 ## Usage

-To train GCN model run: `python main.py --dataset dataset` command. results for 'cora, citeseer, pubmed and reddit' datasets are saved in results folder.
+To train GCN model run: `python main.py --dataset dataset` command. results for `cora, citeseer, pubmed and reddit` datasets are saved in results folder.

 For compiling the kernel, enter the following command in the `deep-codegen` directory:
 ```bash